Examination of the various gum additives in processed foods, which ones are safe and those to avoid as they can potentially harm intestinal health.

-Xanthan gum is widely used in foods made with gluten free flours, where it acts as a gluten substitute of sorts by binding the food together.
+Xanthan gum is widely used in foods made with gluten-free flours, where it acts as a gluten substitute of sorts by binding the food together.
 Like most gums, xanthan’s power comes from its ability to increase viscosity and other properties of foods in minute amounts.
 In most foods, the amount of xanthan gum used would be .5% or less.

-Most companies use (GMO) soy, (GMO) corn, wheat, dairy and other common allergy mediums, but are cagey about revealing to consumers which they are using.
+Most companies use (GMO) soy, (GMO) corn, wheat, dairy, and other common allergy mediums, but are cagey about revealing to consumers which they are using.

 Bob’s Red Mill is one of a few transparent companies which guarantees the final product to be pure and free from gluten or any other contaminants.
-If you use xanthan gum, this is the good place to source it.
+If you use xanthan gum, this is a good place to source it.

 The main concern with xanthan is that some people experience gastrointestinal issues such as bloating and diarrhea after consuming it.
 Those with gut imbalance issues and pervasive intestinal symptoms would be wise to limit exposure.

-Parents also need to make sure any foods they give to their babies does not contain it.
+Parents also need to make sure any foods they give to their babies do not contain it.
 Xanthan gum is clearly dangerous for infants.
 For example, the New York Times reported adverse events regarding infants who consumed the liquid gel thickener known as Simply Thick.

 Clearly, the FDA did not thoroughly assess the safety of xanthan gum before bestowing this coveted classification.
 This should serve as a reminder that just because the FDA considers something safe, doesn’t make it so!

-The guar bean is a plant primarily grown in India and Pakistan.
+The guar bean is a plant that is primarily grown in India and Pakistan.
 In that area of the world, it is a common, widely consumed vegetable.
 India alone produces three million tons of guar beans annually.
 Guar gum is created from these beans.

 It is also an excellent emulsifier accompanied by extreme durability.
 Unlike some thickeners, guar holds up under freeze and thaw cycles exceptionally well.
-It can also withstand heat without losing potency (3).
+It can also withstand heat without losing potency.
+(3)

 Guar is commonly used in ice creams and coconut milk.
-It is also popular in gluten free foods.
+It is also popular in gluten-free foods.